camunda/camunda-bpm-examples/process-engine-plugin/failed-job-retry-profile/README.md

 </bpmn:serviceTask>
 ```

-Using the camunda Modeler, you can configure the service task using the properties panel:
+Using the Camunda Modeler, you can configure the service task using the properties panel:

 ![Configure Service Task using the camunda Modeler][2]